andrewwebber/couchbase-array/README.md

-# Elastic Couchbase Server Array
+# Elastic Couchbase Server Docker Container Array

 ## Features
 - Automatically add and rebalance **cattle** couchbase nodes using etcd as a discovery service